 Nasal Swell Body Reduction

-A nasal swell body can affect airflow through both the external and internal nasal valves, and its size seems dependent on gravity, meaning that a patient’s head position can actually affect/determine its size.
+A nasal swell body plays a role in nasal airflow and humidification.
+NSB’s can affect airflow through both the external and internal nasal valves, and its size seems dependent on gravity, meaning that a patient’s head position can actually affect/determine its size.

-A nasal swell body, or septal swell body, has been given many names since it was first described in 1951 German literature: septal body, septal turbinate, septal cavernous body, septal tumescence, and Kiesselbach’s ridge.
-Its physiological role seems yet to be identified but it’s been shown to:
+A nasal swell body, also comonly known as a septal swell body or septal lesion, has been given many other names since it was first described in 1951 German literature: septal body, septal turbinate, septal cavernous body, septal tumescence, and Kiesselbach’s ridge.
+Nasla swell bodies have been shown to:

 - swell in response to histamines (a histamine causes the symptoms of allergies, i.e., runny nose, sneezing, congestion, swollen membranes)

 - reduce in response to decongestants (a decongestant shrinks swollen membranes)

 In-Office Reduction of Nasal Swell Bodies

 As is the treatment for allergic rhinitis, typical treatment for nasal swell bodies can includes topical nasal sprays, pills, antihistamines, and intranasal steroids.
 However, there are patients that find these treatments to be ineffective.

 Historically, a nasal swell body reduction has not been common.
 However, Dr. Todd Morehouse (pictured), always on the cutting edge of effective rhinologic advancements, has initiated a very safe, effective, in-office treatment for patients suffering with nasal obstructions due to allergies who are unaffected by steroid sprays and antihistamines.
 It’s a treatment procedure that has proven quite successful called RadioFrequency Reduction that effectively reduces the size of nasal swell bodies to allow patients to breathe easier again.